 While Facebook Dynamic Ads efficiently connect your products to the right people, they can only leverage the data that Facebook has, leaving a wealth of valuable insights out of scope.
 In addition, the market is shifting more and more toward protecting user privacy, causing Facebook to lose signals due to an increase in ad blockers and opt-outs.

-Luckily, our Product Marketing Platform (PMP) is an efficient, user-friendly solution.
-ROI Hunter’s PMP has an unique tool called Product Insights, which collects product-level data from across all of your channels, and integrates it into a single source of truth.
+Luckily, ROI Hunter's Product Performance Management (PPM) platform is an efficient, user-friendly solution.
+The PPM platform has a unique tool called Product Insights, which collects product-level data from across all of your channels, and integrates it into a single source of truth.
 This allows you to better analyse your performance on a product-level by providing the necessary data to find which products you should promote, which products you should stop promoting, and what your most popular channel for each product is.
 With Product Insights, you are able to further enhance Facebook’s algorithm for Discovery Commerce through more holistic product-level data.

 At this point you’re probably asking, but how exactly can Product Insights further empower Facebook’s algorithm for Discovery Commerce?
 Let’s take a look at some examples.